RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 In addition to the intent parsing order you can also pass a list of intents to be excluded from the matching process.
-This is useful if you have intents that have very large sets of custom values and you are pretty sure you don't want to parse then in a particular place in your skill.
+This is useful if you have intents that have very large sets of custom values and you are pretty sure you don't want to parse then in a particular place in your skill (i.e. if you are in a flow that does not include some intents then you should be able to exclude them from parsing).

 ````javascript
 var result = _matchText("have you been to France", ["CountryIntent"], ["FirstNameIntent"]);